iASL-Gifu/Demo-Rover/README.md

 > [!WARNING]
 > This script includes the installation of NVIDIA drivers, CUDA, cudnn and TensorRT.
 Please be careful if you have already installed them, as there might be version conflicts.

-step 3: Construct the workspace and clone repojitories
+step 3: Construct the workspace and clone repositories
 ```bash
 cd ~/cd canedudev_rover_autoware
 mkdir src